Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 Since moving this blog from Posterous (RIP), the traffic has more than doubled and for the first time I’m also able to see what people searched for to get to my blog.
 A few weeks ago there was a spike in ‘tram’ searches so I decided to slot a quick history of trams in-between the Belgravia posts.
 First though, some interesting road facts…

 The oldest road is reputed to be the Heidelburg to Rustenburg road.
 It was originally a wagon trail and remnants of it have evidently been preserved at WITS campus.
 Looking at old maps, the road today appears to be the same Rustenburg Road that snakes through the bottom of Melville and reappears in Victory Park.
 Part of the original road also became Barry Hertzog.
-This road existed before the discovery of gold.
+This road or track existed before the discovery of gold.

 The first road in Johannesburg was Commissioner street.
-It linked Ferrieria’s Camp to Jeppestown and was created by filling a wooden box with rocks that was dragged up and down by mules.
+It linked Ferrieria’s Camp to Jeppestown and was created by filling three ox-wagons with rocks and dragged them up and down in a straight line for a week.
 With the fast influx of people and increased mining needs, transport became an issue.
-Most roads in the town (right up to the mid 1910) were still mostly sand without pavements, curbs or drainage.
+Most roads in the town (right up to mid-1910) were still mostly sand without pavements, curbs or drainage.
 Attempts to macadamize the roads were made difficult by continuously overloaded wagons and heavy rain which both damaged the roads.

 The Rand Tram line ran east to west through the Randjeslaagte triangle.
 The mining camps and building development on the blocks laid out between Commissioner and Noord Streets presented a physical barrier, so the line was forced to skirt this barrier on the north side.
 In order to get back to alignment serving the mines the line had to curve through Doornfontein, Troyeville And Jeppestown seriously disrupting their block layouts.
 The Jeppe & Ford company consented to the line running through Jeppestown on condition all trains stopped at School Halt (named after St. Marys which later became Jeppe Halt and was also the busiest Halt after Park Halt at the end of Eloff street – now the Johannesburg Railway Station)

-By 1954 it was decided that most of the trams were at the end of their useful life and would be replaced by trolley-buses over a period of seven years.
+By 1955 it was decided that most of the trams were at the end of their useful life and would be replaced by trolley-buses over a period of seven years.
 The last trams ran on 18 March 1961, exactly 70 years after the first horse-drawn tram left Market square.
-The very last electric tram, a 40 year-old double-decker, was driven by the mayor of Johannesburg Dave Marais.
+The very last electric tram, a 40-year-old double-decker, was driven by the mayor of Johannesburg Dave Marais.
 In his farewell speech he said, “It is said, that there is no room for trams in a City like Johannesburg”.